UTDPP1077

 Teaching

-Because of the difficulties in measuring teaching effectiveness, it is extremely important that ad hoc committees seek a variety of ways to evaluate an individual's teaching.
+Because of the difficulties in measuring teaching effectiveness, it is extremely important that the University seeks a variety of ways to evaluate an individual's teaching.
 Teaching effectiveness is not to be measured solely in terms of teaching in organized courses.
 The willingness and ability to supervise Independent Studies and direct graduate students towards preparation for qualifying examinations and in preparing theses and dissertations is a major function of faculty in most Schools of the University.
 The willingness, or lack of it, to engage in teaching of undergraduate and interdisciplinary courses, of Teacher Education courses and student teaching supervision, of core or required courses, teaching of evening or Saturday courses, etc., should also be considered as part of the faculty member's overall profile as a teacher.
 Additionally, the willingness and ability to undertake certain types of administrative activities that are directly related to curriculum development, and to assume duties of student advisement, should be considered part of an individual's teaching effectiveness.
 Additional evidence of a faculty member's contribution to improve teaching effectiveness would be the development, implementation, and publishing of innovative educational methods.

 University Citizenship